-Google shuts down Project Mariner as AI agent race shifts to more powerful tools
+Google shuts down Project Mariner as AI agent race takes a new direction

 Share

-Google has discontinued Project Mariner, the experimental AI feature designed to automate web tasks like booking travel and filling forms.
-First revealed in December 2024, the AI browser agent has been shut down as of May 4th, 2026.
-However, its core technology isn't disappearing—Google is integrating Mariner's capabilities into Gemini Agent and the Gemini API as the industry moves toward more advanced agentic tools.
+Google has quietly discontinued Project Mariner, the experimental AI feature that could automate web tasks by controlling your browser.
+Launched in December 2024, the AI browser agent's technology is being absorbed into Gemini Agent and AI Mode.
+The shutdown signals a strategic shift as the industry moves toward faster, more capable agentic AI tools.

 1